stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

  let sum: f64 = range(0.0,1.0,0.1).map(|x| x.sin()).sum();
 ```

 It will (in fact) be as fast as writing it out as an explicit loop!
+That performance
+guarantee would be impossible if Rust closures were as 'frictionless'
+as Javascript closures.

 `filter` is another useful iterator method - it only lets through values that match
 a condition: